-On the left panel (in the Application tab), users can upload an IMPIT index (generated with the app) and a response variable of interest.
 On the right panel, the first two tabs correspond to IMPIT index exploration, where user can visualise IMPIT index.
 A common approach to identify the structure of present trends, is to plot the time series in combination with a smooth fitted curve (von Brömssen et al., 2021).

-The estimation of the smooth trend is usually achieved using a generalized additive model (GAM) or by LOESS smooths (Hastie and Tibshirani (1986); Wood (2017); Cleveland (1979).
+The estimation of the smooth trend is usually achieved using a generalised additive model (GAM) or by LOESS smooths (Hastie and Tibshirani (1986), Wood (2017) and Cleveland (1979).
 The app provides the option of explore IMPIT index with a LOESS smooth and its 95% confidence intervals.
 The third and fourth tabs allow the users to check the uploaded response variable data.
 The fifth tab corresponds to the scatterplot between the IMPIT index and the response variable.
 And the sixth tab presents a summary of the regression analysis.